TheFrenchGhosty/wiki.thefrenchghosty.me/docs/linux/linux-change-dns.md

 # The end

-It is strongly recommended that you reboot after that, however it shouldn't be mandatory.
+It is strongly recommended that you reboot (and check that the change is still in place) after that, however it shouldn't be mandatory.